ThibaultFriedrich/showroom-nodes/README.md

         [{"file":"disappear on primary"}]
     ]

 Each element of the first array represents a step of the scheduler.
-Each element like {"file":"appear on primary"} represents a action on an element.
+Each element like {"file":"appear on primary"} represents an animation on an element.
-The key is the id of one html <animated> element.
+The key is the id of one html animated element.
 And the value is the action.

 The actions must be constructed like this : movement + "to" or "on" + target.

-The possible movements are 'appear', 'disappear' or 'move'.
+The possible movements are:

+* appear
+* disappear
+* move

-The possible targets are 'primary' and 'chidren'.
+The possible targets are:

+* primary
+* chidren

 # Todo